metamn/react/content/blog/how-i-write-react-code-in-2021/index.md

 ## Component structure

-To make code understandable I keep it simple and slim.
+To make component code understandable I keep it simple and slim.

 Less code, less cognitive load &mdash; leads to better maintenance.

-I focus not only on small code size but predictable structure.
+I focus not only on small code size but on a predictable structure.

-Every component has three sections:
+Every component should have three logical sections:

 - Imports
 - Type and data definitions
-- Component code
+- Component logic

 ```js
 // Button.tsx